After UAE-Israel breakthrough, Kushner pushes other Arabs to go next | Law-Order

 Israel and the United Arab Emirates set up a joint committee to cooperate on financial services at the talks in the UAE capital Abu Dhabi.
 Kushner, President Donald Trump's son-in-law, accompanied the Israeli delegation on Monday on what was billed as the first Israeli commercial flight to the influential Gulf monarchy, which agreed in August to normalise relations.
 Israel exchanged embassies with neighbours Egypt and Jordan under peace deals decades ago.
 But until now, all other Arab states had demanded it first cede more land to the Palestinians.

 In remarks reported by the UAE state news agency WAM, Kushner suggested other Arab states could follow quickly.
 Asked when the next would normalise ties with Israel, he was quoted as saying: "Let's hope it's months."
-Kushner later flew to Bahrain, and is expected also to visit Saudi Arabia and Qatar.
+Kushner later flew to Bahrain and then Saudi Arabia and is expected also to visit Qatar.

 While no other Arab country has yet indicated a willingness to follow the UAE, the richest, Saudi Arabia, allowed the El Al charter flight carrying Kushner and the Israelis to use its air space.
 In Bahrain, which houses the U.S. naval headquarters for the region, the state news agency reported that during his meeting with Kushner, King Hamad bin Isa Al Khalifa had praised the role the UAE has played in defending Arab and Islamic interests.